peteamiri/Tutorials/Programming_Languages/Python/readme.md

    - Abstraction is the concept of hiding the complex implementation details and showing only the essential features of an object.
 It focuses on what an object does rather than how it does it.
    - In Python, abstraction is often achieved through abstract classes and methods using the `abc` module.

-Here's an example demonstrating the use of classes and objects in Python:
+Here has an example demonstrating the use of classes and objects in Python:

 ```python
 class Car: